 Finally, segment the collected data into customer groups and describe their preferences.
 The file will help find out more about your audience, craft content tailored to their needs and preferences, and sell more effectively.

 Generating social proof is one of the most valuable tactics to promote products on social media.
-In general, social proof is a psychological phenomenon – it refers to situations when people observe and copy the actions of others.
+Social proof is a psychological phenomenon – it refers to situations when people observe and copy the actions of others.

 In the social media context, these are actions that users undertake inspired by content that they saw on someone else’s profile.
 In simple words, people buy products recommended by influencers or their friends on social media.